📖 Syllabus

 All homeworks must be submitted by 11:59PM Ann Arbor time on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

-You have 6 “slip days” to use throughout the semester.
+You have 8 “slip days” to use throughout the semester.
 A slip day extends the deadline of a homework by 24 hours.
-You may use up to 2 slip days on any one homework assignment.
+You may use up to 2 slip days on any one homework assignment, meaning it is impossible to submit a homework more than 48 hours late.
+You cannot use slip days on the Final Project.
+Note that you do not use up any slip days on homeworks you don’t submit, e.g. if you choose not to submit Homework 2, it costs you 0 slip days.

 Regrade Requests

-Most homeworks are entirely autograded, but some questions are manually graded.
-If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within three days of the grades being released.
-If you do not submit a regrade request within three days, your original grade will be final.
+For most homeworks, we will accept regraded requests.
+If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within one week of the grades being released.
+If you do not submit a regrade request within one week, your original grade will be final.

 Regrade Requests for Manually Graded Problems